sandeep-guttula/microservices-dashboard/README.md

 # MonitoCorp - Live Service Monitoring Dashboard

-This is a proof-of-concept for an internal dashboard for MonitoCorp's Site Reliability Engineering (SRE) team to monitor the health of microservices in real-time.
-The dashboard provides live status updates, service management capabilities, and detailed views of service health, all wrapped in a modern, responsive, and professionally designed user interface.

 ## Features

 - **Main Dashboard View**: A clean, organized table displaying all monitored services with their name, type, and current status.